 I highly recommend getting a Slumberpod if you are room sharing with your baby or toddler while traveling.
 This black out canopy for a travel crib, pack-n-play or toddler travel mattress is a life saver.
 (We love it and still use it with my 2.5 year old — pictured below!)
 It creates a separate dark sleep space for your little one, is easy to use and set up.
-(Click here for $20 off your Slumberpod using code SLHs$20)
+(Click here for 5% off your Slumberpod order using code sleeploveandhappiness)

 Practice makes perfect

 If you plan on having your baby sleep in a pack’n’play, I recommend practicing before you go for a few naps.
 This allows your baby a chance to get used to their new sleep space in their familiar room.
 Then they are familiar with the sleep space when it is in a different environment.

 Additionally, if you are going to use a Slumberpod, practice with this before you leave so that your child is familiar with it prior to using it in a new or different location.
 Expose your child to it outside of sleep and make it fun and exciting to get into the Slumberpod.

 Do your bedtime and nap routines as normal for each sleep period in the new environment.
 Consistency and knowing what to expect helps your kiddos feel more comfortable and more easily able to sleep in a different environment.

 Default to the normal way of getting to sleep but offer extra comfort if needed.